CONTENTS

 Constraint-Based Counting: The first question also involved probabilistic thinking, as it required counting valid transaction sequences under constraints.
 This mirrors real-world scenarios where traders evaluate possible paths to achieve position goals.

-Preparation for Optiver Hackerrank Questions
+Preparation for Optiver HackerRank Questions

 Programming Skills